 Only one of those skeletons is female (found next to the same of Kong Tvrtko II), which was assumed to that of his wife, Queen Dorothy.

 The old fort of Travnik is one of the best-preserved and beautiful fortified medieval castles in Bosnia and Herzegovina which got its unique characteristics from the historical periods.
 There is no official record in the common historical sources about the year and duration on which the castle was built or who built it.

-According to the historians, the castle was built in the mid of 14th century or the first half of 15th century.
+According to historians, the castle was built in the mid of the 14th century or the first half of the 15th century.
 When it comes to construction and other indicators, it is believed that King Tvrtko II Kotromanic originally built the castle, but the possible builder may also be King Stjepan Dabisa.

 The castle is facing the city from the hillside over Plava Voda.
 The stone walls of the castle look so bright in the sunlight that they seem to have been scrubbed.
 The multisided and restored keep holds modest museum of history, as well as the costumes and there, are serene city views from Garbun, the beautiful summer café.

 The current appearance of the towers and walls are due to the intervention of Turkish rulers of military fortifications.
 The fort was positioned under the Museum of Travnik in 1953.

 Thanks to the Museum Stipe Lozic director, the redecorating and cleaning of the fort started, with the conservation and archeological work.
 Stari grad soon became the center of artistic and cultural events in Travnik, which is witnessed by a lot of visitors and tourists.

 The revitalization and renewal process of the Fortress started in the year 1999.